peck94/cann-detector/README.md

     python attack.py mnist ResNet50 --eps .3

 This will run the adaptive attack againt the pre-trained ResNet50 and CANN models for the MNIST data set up to an $L_\infty$ relative perturbation of 30%.
-To do this, the attack must reuse the `center_score` and `thresholds` values produced by `evaluate.py`.
-It will then produce a PDF file `curve_adaptive.pdf` which plots the robust accuracy and rejection rates as a function of the relative perturbation budget.
+To do this, the attack must reuse the `center_score` and `threshold` values produced by `evaluate.py`.
+It will then produce a JSON file `results_adaptive.json` reporting the same statistics as the evaluation script.

+### Other evaluations

+We have also implemented the Deep KNN [4] and the Mahalanobis distance-based detector [5] for comparison.
+These can be run using the `deepknn.py` and `mahalanobis.py` scripts respectively using the same interface as the evaluation and adaptive attack scripts.
+Running them produces JSON files `results_deepknn.json` and `results_mahalanobis.json` with the same metrics as before.

 ### Shell scripts
 To reproduce our results exactly, you can also run the enclosed bash shell scripts `mnist.sh`, `fashion.sh`, `cifar10.sh` and `svhn.sh` respectively for the MNIST, Fashion-MNIST, CIFAR-10 and SVHN data sets.
 The script `all.sh` will run all of these in sequence.